GuillaumeSmaha/cluster-mgr/manual_install/README.md

 ```
 rm /opt/gluu/data/main_db/*.mdb
 ```
-- now make accesslog directories on every servers
+- now make accesslog directories on every servers and give ldap ownership:
 ```
 mkdir /opt/gluu/data/accesslog_db
 chown -R ldap. /opt/gluu/data/
 ```
 ### 5) Now is where we will set servers to associate with each other for MMR by editing the slapd.conf, ldap.conf and symas-openldap.conf files.

 - Creating the slapd.conf file is relatively easy, but can be prone to errors if done manually.
-Attached is are a script and template files for creating multiple slapd.conf files for every server.
-Download git and the necessary files:
+Attached is a script and template files for creating multiple slapd.conf files for every server.
+Download git and clone the necessary files:
 ```
 apt-get update && apt-get install git && cd /tmp/ && git clone https://github.com/GluuFederation/cluster-mgr.git && cd /tmp/cluster-mgr/manual_install/slapd_conf_script/
 ```
-- We need to configure the file for our own specific needs:
+- We need to change the configuration file for our own specific needs:
 ```
 vi syncrepl.cfg
 ```